mrhm-dev/full-stack-army/resources/lecture-103/README.md

    - The authentication server verifies the credentials and issues a token (JWT) to the client.
    - The client stores the token (e.g., in local storage or a cookie) and includes it in the headers of subsequent requests.
    - The server validates the token on each request to ensure its authenticity and integrity.
-   - It the token is valid and not expired, the server grants access to the requested resource.
+   - If the token is valid and not expired, the server grants access to the requested resource.

 <br>

 3. Stateless Authentication:

-    - In token-based authentication, the server does not store session state for each client.
+    - In token-based authentication, the server does not store the session state for each client.
     - This allows the server to be stateless and eliminates the need for session management.
     - The server can validate the token independently without relying on any session information.